 The next best thing you can do is locate the two or three main law firms handling the bulk of the trustee sales in your area.
 Drop by the courthouse during one auction and introduce yourself to the trustee – try to get his/her card.
 Calling for information on a trustee sale can be difficult without an inside contact.
 You can save yourself a lot of needless research time with a contact who can inform you when an auction has been canceled.

-Best advice I can give, drive down to your local court house to participate in an auction.
+Best advice we can give, drive down to your local court house to participate in an auction.
 Strike up a conversation with a few bidders and watch how they do it.
 You’ll learn more in one hour talking to pros at the courthouse than one month reading a foreclosure auction book.